vankatwijk/Lotto-Brainjs-Vanilla-JS/README.md

 # Project Title

-Machine Learning AI- learns what color text should be on a certain background
+Machine Learning AI- trys to predict the lotto with previous winnings

 # Project Description

-Machine Learning AI - This simple example shows how to use a neaural network ,taking some training data and training it even more to learn what color whould look best on which background
+Machine Learning AI - This simple example shows how to use a neaural network ,taking some training data and training it even more to predict the next posible outcome of the lotto

 ### Prerequisites